pseudo-dynamic/terraform-provider-value/docs/resources/replaced_when.md

 ### Read-Only

+- `value` (String) If the very first condition is false, then the value will be once initialized by a random value.

-- `value` (String) If the very first condition is false or remains false, then the value remains unchanged.
+If the condition is false or remains false, then the value remains unchanged.
 The condition change from true to false does not trigger a replacement of those who use the value as target for replace_triggered_by.